iProov/xamarin/README.md

 		public void OnFailure(IProov.FailureResult result)
 		{
 			// The user was not successfully verified/enrolled, as their identity could not be verified,
 			// or there was another issue with their verification/enrollment.
-A reason (as a string)
+A reason (as a string resource id)
 			// is provided as to why the claim failed, along with a feedback code from the back-end.

 			var feedbackCode = result.FeedbackCode;
-			var reason = result.Reason;
+			var reason = result.Reason.Description;
 		}

 		public void OnProcessing(double progress, string message)